pedrocava/Recon/README.md

 * Solution to Monopoly Profit Maximization

-Things that are currently under work:
+Features that are currently under work:

 * Solution to a Bertrand Duopoly Model with differentiated goods
 * Solution to a Cournot Oligpoly with n firms and homogenous cost functions